 “You two brains would get along,” Pat said from across the room.
 “She’s majoring in the same criminal psych shit you do for a living, Nick.”

-“My name,” Dr. Nichols said sternly with a pause, “is Dr. Carrick Nichols.
+“My name,” Dr. Nichols replied sternly with a pause, “is Dr. Carrick Nichols.
 Not Nick.”
-His British accent seemed a bit more pronounced as he spoke.
+His British accent seemed a bit more pronounced as he spoke with frustration.
 “This is roughly the tenth time I’ve told you this.”

 Pat did not acknowledge this stiff British reprimand.